-Nothing beats the quality of homemade, especially not in the case of these Best Homemade Peanut Butter Cups!
-Without all the unhealthy ingredients of store bought peanut butter cups, this simple version contains only 4 ingredients.
-It can be made quickly and easily with no baking experience necessary.
+Nothing beats the quality of homemade, especially not in the case of these Healthy Peanut Butter Cups!
+Without all the unhealthy ingredients of store bought peanut butter cups, this simple version (made with coconut oil) contains only 5 ingredients.
+It can be made quickly and easily with no baking needed.

 With the low-quality ingredients, fillers, and preservatives such as PGPR, TBHQ, gmos, cheap seed oils, non-organic dairy, etc. used in store-bought peanut butter cups such as Reese’s®, I prefer to make my own!
 Not only are they a healthy peanut butter cup, but they taste just as good.